“Two hammers looking for a nail” secure $2 billion, a timeline of Clio

 “That’s exactly what a great company blog should do, and what makes it CLawBie-worthy”

 With all due respect to The Oscars, 2010’s most exciting award was a ClawBie.
-Canadian Lawyer Magazine bestowed the honour upon Clio in the “Best Legal Technology Blog” category.
-At the time, it was still penned by Newton and published a survey on the use of Macs in Law Firms, wrote on lawyer usage of mobile devices, and addressed methods to increase website speed.
+In Canadian Lawyer Magazine, Stem Legal bestowed the honour upon Clio for the “Best Legal Technology Blog” category.
+At the time, the blog was still penned by Newton and published a survey on the use of Macs in Law Firms, wrote on lawyer usage of mobile devices and addressed methods to increase website speed.

 Upon learning of this award, you can’t help but respect the approachability of Newton and co.
 This seems to be an ethos of Clio from the start.
 The ultra-relatable spam folder story.
 A willingness to follow up with a first client.
 A company blog applauded for working to understand the landscape of their customers.